jogendra/jogendra.github.io/about.md

 I'm from India 🇮🇳 and currently based in Amsterdam, Netherlands 🇳🇱

 I love planes ✈️ and travel more often.
-Every machine that flies in the sky excites me and I aspire to fly them someday.
+Every machine that flies in the sky excites me and ~~I aspire to fly them someday~~ **Update**: I am Student Pilot at [KLM Aeroclub](https://klmaeroclub.com), training to get Private Pilot License (A).
 You can check out [my travel stories on Instagram](https://www.instagram.com/jogendrafx/).
 Sometimes I do [digital drawings](http://instagram.com/flyways.io/) in my free time.
 I'm a hobbyist Drone Pilot, I fly DJI Mini 3 Pro.

 I am a Class of 2020 Graduate and Post Graduate from **Indian Institute of Technology (BHU) Varanasi**.
 Currently, I am working with [Source](https://www.source.ag) as a Software Engineer (Backend).